atom-box/eleventy-base-blog/posts/error-messages-for-matomo-1.md

 ---

 ## How does Matomo work; introduction to Matomo for beginners
+Matomo is a direct competitor to Google Analytics.
+Matomo allows you to see how users get to your site and what happens while they are on your site.
+What is its market share?
+Matomo is installed on about 10% of the world's largest sites, according to [BuiltWith](https://trends.builtwith.com/analytics/Matomo).

-We can start here with an explanation of what Matomo does *when everything is going right*, so we have something to aspire to!
+This is an article about what to do when you make a mistake with Matomo.
+But first let's start here with an explanation of what Matomo does *when everything is going right*, so we have something to aspire to!

 Matomo comes in [three flavors](https://matomo.org/what-is-on-premise/).
 We will assume in this article that you are running On Premise.
 Before troubleshooting, take some time to know the rudiments of what Matomo is doing.